 Kaipara District aims to reduce waste and promote a circular economy.
-The waste minimisation activity purpose is to collect and distribute the communities disposal and recycling products to meet our statutory obligations and community needs.
+The waste minimisation activity purpose is to collect and distribute the communities disposal and recycling products to meet its statutory obligations and community needs.

-Thedecisions we make on managing waste minimisation directly affect our communities and our environment.
+The decisions the Council makes on managing waste minimisation directly affect its communities and its environment.

-We need to ensure that this service is affordable, hygienic and environmentally sustainable, which contributes to our well-being, by protecting and enhancing our natural assets and open spaces.
+The Council need to ensure that this service is affordable, hygienic and environmentally sustainable, which contributes to its well-being, by protecting and enhancing its natural assets and open spaces.